A teacher at the front of a classroom reading a book to students

 Coursework

-The Reading Education Ph.D. program requires a minimum of 72 credits.
+The Ph.D. in education with a concentration in reading education program requires a minimum of 72 credits.
 Students must complete 54 hours of coursework.
 This includes reading program area courses, research methodology courses, and up to 3 credits of research apprenticeship per semester but does not include internship and dissertation credits.
 At least 36 course and apprenticeship credits must be completed after admission to the program.
 Students can apply up to 12 credits of dissertation work towards the total of 72.

 Students entering the doctoral program with a master’s degree can apply up to 24 hours of credit to their doctoral program, provided that the program area and Associate Dean agree that the courses are comparable to substitute for specific courses required in the reading doctoral program.